 - 5.20 The Review of Local Green Space, Valued Landscape and Key Views lists and describes 29 important views within the Parish and their degree of sensitivity to development.
 The majority were initially identified as part of the Landscape Appraisal, with a few others arising from the residents' questionnaire and general work involved in preparing the Plan.
 These views are shown in Map 6. - 5.21 When development proposals are being prepared, it will be necessary to take account of the potential impact that the development could have on views and demonstrate how the development can be satisfactorily accommodated within the landscape.
 Applicants must demonstrate how the visual impact of the development has been considered, along with measures for any mitigation where necessary.
 Depending on the scale of the proposed development, proposals could be supported by a Landscape and Visual Impact Assessment (LVIA).
-An LVIA is a recognised tool that specifically aims to ensure that all possible effects of change and development, both on the landscape itself and on views and visual amenity, are considered in decisionmaking.
+An LVIA is a recognised tool that specifically aims to ensure that all possible effects of change and development both on the landscape itself and on views and visual amenity, are considered in decisionmaking.
+Policy BFD2 has been designed to add value to national and local planning policies in relation to development proposals outside the Settlement Boundary.
+The Chelmsford Local Plan provides an important local planning context and Policy Map 10 covers Broomfield.
+Policies S7, DM2, DM8, DM11 and DM12 comment about development outside Settlement Boundaries.